jongregory75/Employee-Tracker/README.md

-# Unit 12 MySQL Homework: Employee Tracker
+#MySQL: Employee Tracker

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+In this application, my goal was to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

-## Instructions

-Design the following database schema containing three tables:

 ```md
  ______________________________________________________